 Events organized under the auspices of the Center for Literary and Comparative Studies garner support from grants made available three times in the course of the year.
 For more information, see the call for projects available here.
-In addition, the Center, aided by the Graduate School and the College of Arts and Humanities, coordinated a conference scheduled for February 28-March 1, 2013, Complexities 2013.
+In addition, the Center, aided by the Graduate School and the College of Arts and Humanities, coordinated a conference scheduled for March 28-29, 2014, Petrou: Sound +.

 ARCHIVE OF PAST CONFERENCES